-Essex County DWI Lawyer Providing Strong Advocacy for Residents Charged with DUI
+Woodbridge DWI Lawyers Providing Strong Advocacy for Residents Charged with DUI

-Anyone who drives on an Essex County road can be pulled over and tested for drunk driving if the police officer has reasonable cause to pull them over and proper grounds to conduct a test.
-If convicted of a DWI, a driver can lose his/her license, be required to spend 30 days or more in jail, have to pay large fines, and will probably be required to use an interlock ignition device when they are allowed to drive again.
+Anyone who drives on a Woodbridge road can be pulled over and tested for drunk driving if the police officer has reasonable cause to pull them over and proper grounds to conduct a test.
+If convicted of a DWI, a driver can lose his/her license, spend 30 days or more in jail, pay large fines, and probably be required to use an interlock ignition device when he/she is allowed to drive again.
 Subsequent convictions can have extremely harsh consequences.

 Protecting the rights of drivers charged with DWI/DUI

-The Essex County criminal lawyers at Aiello, Harris, Abate, Law Group PC, have been helping drivers contest Driving While Intoxicated (DWI) charges since 1955.
+The Woodbridge criminal lawyers at Aiello, Harris, Abate Law Group PChave been helping drivers contest Driving While Intoxicated (DWI) charges since 1955.
 Our lawyers have received top-tier ratings from the National Trial Lawyers Association, SuperLawyers, Martindale Hubbell, and other prestigious legal rating agencies.
-We prepare each case for trial and only recommend plea bargains when it is in the best interest of the client.
+We prepare each case for trial and only recommend plea bargains when it is in the client’s best interest.
 In drunk driving cases, we challenge each element of evidence, argue legal and Constitutional rights violations, and assert factual defenses to the charges.

 DUI Checkpoints